-Also, 19th November:
+Also, 19th November:-

 "The disposal of the Trophy has engaged our anxious and attentive consideration.
 You will observe that the Crystal Palace Company not only require payment, but decline to erect it in its entirety.
 These circumstances have rendered the offer of Kew Gardens, to exhibit at their new Museum any part of the Trophy that their space will permit, of the more importance; and we have had several interviews with Sir W. Hooker on the subject.
 At the last interview, when Mr. Youl accompanied the writer to Kew, and saw the building in which it was proposed to place a portion of the Trophy, it was decided that Sir W. Hooker should reserve a site of 30 feet by 10 feet, and the further consideration of the matter should be deferred until the partitions around the Trophy should be removed, and the base as well as the whole elevation could be seen.
 It is clear, however, that nothing above the platform can find room in the building alluded to.
 Sir W. Hooker offers to erect the spars in the gardens, and considers that a tasty and effective selection might be made, and something erected that would do justice to the original structure.
 Here, however, vegetable products only could be exhibited, and manufactured articles would hardly be in place.
-We have received the greatest courtesy from 1)r. and Sir W. Hooker in all these negotiations.
+We have received the greatest courtesy from Dr. and Sir W. Hooker in all these negotiations.
 They have also presented us with specimens of mimosa bark in lieu of yours (which arrived damaged) for distribution to those countries with whose Commissioners we are exchanging, and a box of plants of the Ailanthus tree.
 The information they are always ready to supply is of great value, and well deserves anything we can give or do in return.
 The arrangements in their present museum for the display and classification of vegetable products from all parts of the world are the most perfect we have seen, and Tasmania is prominently represented in the collection.
-This taste and experience in display, with professional attendance in erection, will be valuable to us if we can avail ourselves of the Kew offer "The disposal of the Trophy has engaged our anxious and attentive consideration.
-You will observe that the stal Palace Company not only require payment, but decline to erect it in its entirety.
-These circumstances have
+This taste and experience in display, with professional attendance in erection, will be valuable to us if we can avail ourselves of the Kew offer.

-On the 25th November, 1862, Mr. Ducroz stated, that the specimen sets of Tasmanian woods which had been presented to the British, Kensington, Salford (Manchester) Liverpool, Midland, (Birmingham) Edinburgh, and Chatham Museums, to the Royal Institution of Manchester and also to France, referring to the Exhibition Pamphlet for particulars, had "been taken almost entirely from extra pieces, or from pieces in the interior of the Trophy, and while we have made a few sales of polished wood we have nearly all the finest wood remaining, amongst which are the polished
+On the 25th November, 1862, Mr. Ducroz stated, that the specimen sets of Tasmanian woods which had been presented to the British, Kensington, Salford (Manchester) Liverpool, Midland, (Birmingham) Edinburgh, and Chatham Museums, to the Royal Institution of Manchester and also to France, referring to the Exhibition Pamphlet for particulars, had "been taken almost entirely from extra pieces, or from pieces in the interior of the Trophy, and while we have made a few sales of polished wood we have nearly all the finest wood remaining, amongst which are the polished panels."

-The removal of the Trophy to Kew having been determined on, Mr. Ducroz writes, 19th December, 1862:-
+The removal of the Trophy to Kew having been determined on, Mr. Ducroz writes, 19th December, 1862 :-